Web Analytics Made Easy - StatCounter

 CD stepped into the creek and knelt in the water on the downstream side of the gravel heap.
 Facing upstream, the water rushing and foaming past at chest level, he dropped his tools on the streambed beside him.

-Sniper (Me) Working a Creek Similar to CD’s
+Me sniping in a Creek Similar to CD’s

 Gad Bar

-With hands protected by thin rubber gloves, CD pushed and pulled against the largest rock in the overburden, a rounded boulder, half-buried in the gravel.
-It weighed approximately 80 lbs, was stuck hard to the bottom layer of fine sediments, and wouldn’t budge.
-He forced his gad bar under the stubborn boulder and rocked it back and forth to break it loose.
 Then with arms hugging the rock, he lifted it and strained to stand and toss it behind him.
 The boulder smashed like a cannonball against a raised knob of bedrock.
 With a resounding kerplunk, it bounced back into the creek on the downside of the bowl, spraying water in all directions.
 A hole was left behind in the overburden where it had been stuck.
 At least it was out his way.

 Small Shovel Head